 OAG attorneys are bound by the Virginia Rules of Professional Conduct.
-The Virginia Rules of Professional Conduct outline the state's expectations of attorneys.
+The Virginia Rules of Professional Conduct outline the state's expectations of lawyers.
 These guidelines address how attorneys should act and how they can best serve their clients.
-These rules also provide the standards by which an attorney's performance can be evaluated.
+These rules also provide the standards by which a lawyer's performance can be evaluated.